Kapa o Pango

 Kapa o Pango is a pre-match haka, or challenge, composed by Derek Lardelli, which is unique to the New Zealand national rugby union team, the All Blacks.
-Since 2005, the "Kapa o Pango" haka has been performed before rugby test matches by the All Blacks as an alternative to the usual "Ka Mate" haka.
-The longest sequence of "Kapa o Pango" performances is four, which happened in 2014.
+Since 2005, the "Kapa o Pango" haka has been performed a total of 98 times before rugby test matches by the All Blacks as an alternative to the usual "Ka Mate" haka.
+"Kapa o Pango" is a Māori phrase which translates to "Team in Black" in English.

+In all the eleven tests against an international rugby team "Kapa o Pango" has been performed for the first time the All Blacks have gone on to win the match.
+Only five sides have ever beaten the All Blacks in a match in which "Kapa o Pango" occurred.
+They are: South Africa (2006), Australia (2007), England (2012), Ireland (2016) and France (2023).
+The year in brackets is the first time a loss occurred against this team with this version of the haka.

+When "Kapa o Pango" has been performed the All Blacks have won 75 tests, lost 20 tests and have drawn three times.
+The biggest winning margin to the All Blacks for a test involving the "Kapa o Pango" haka was 57 points and occurred on 16 September 2017 against South Africa at North Harbour Stadium Albany, Auckland, New Zealand where the score was 57–0.

+The biggest losing margin involving the All Blacks for a test with the "Kapa o Pango" haka is 28 points which occurred in a test against South Africa at Twickenham Stadium on 25 August 2023, final score 35–7.
+The longest sequence of "Kapa o Pango" performances is seven, which occurred during 2023.
+In every Rugby World Cup knockout match since 2011 (and including) the version of the haka performed has been "Kapa o Pango" Ten players have led "Kapa o Pango" with eight being of Māori descent and two of Samoan descent.

 History

+2005–2009

 In August 2005, before the Tri-Nations test match between New Zealand and South Africa at Carisbrook stadium in Dunedin, the All Blacks performed a new haka, "Kapa o Pango", specially composed by Derek Lardelli and "...designed to reflect the multi-cultural make-up of contemporary New Zealand – in particular the influence of Polynesian cultures".
 This new haka was to be reserved for special occasions and was not intended to replace "Ka Mate".

 John Smit, the Springbok captain who faced the debut performance of "Kapa o Pango", said after the match: "To stand there and watch it for the first time was a privilege."
 The Daily Telegraph columnist Mick Cleary criticised the new haka as "unmistakably provocative", adding: "There is a fine line and the All Blacks crossed it.
 Carisbrook is a rugby field not a back-street alley."
-France's head coach Bernard Laporte requested New Zealand not to perform "Kapa o Pango" during their November 2006 tour of France, claiming "It's no good for the promotion of our sport."